 The Pride Social Impact Fund aims to support those groups or organisations which need a little helping hand in making a difference in their community.
 The applications do not have to be LGBT+ related; they don’t even have to directly linked to Pride (although applicants directly impacted will be favoured).
 However big or small, the only criteria is that it will brighten up people’s lives by the time Pride comes round again next year.

-Applications for this year’s grants are now CLOSED.
+Applications for this year’s grants are now OPEN.

 Funding comes from contributions made by businesses within the Pride Village Party in the Kemptown/St James’s Street area.